Working Together to Create Better Efficiency

 Eagle County Helps Building Owners Meet State Standards

-CORE and Eagle County have partnered to benchmark the energy and water use of existing buildings in Eagle County, helping our community cut carbon emissions while ensuring sustainable, comfortable, and efficient spaces for all.
+CORE and Eagle County have partnered to help large commercial and multifamily buildings cut carbon emissions and ensure sustainable, comfortable, and efficient spaces for all.
 By taking action today, we’re preserving Eagle County’s natural beauty and leading the way in environmental stewardship.

 Buildings account for nearly 50% of Eagle County’s greenhouse gas emissions, making energy efficiency a key strategy in its climate action plan.
 To achieve a 50% emissions reduction by 2030, we must improve building performance.

 To support property owners in meeting Colorado’s building performance regulations, Eagle County is stepping up to help.
-The State’s Building Performance Colorado program requires benchmarking as the first step in reducing emissions from large commercial, multifamily, and public buildings by 7% by 2026 and 20% by 2030 (compared to 2021 levels).
+The State’s Building Performance Colorado program requires large commercial, multifamily, and public buildings to benchmark utility data and select a building performance compliance pathway by July 1, 2025.
+These steps will help us meet state goals to reduce large building emissions by 7% by 2026 and 20% by 2030 (compared to 2021 levels).

-Starting in 2025, Eagle County is partnering with CORE to provide free, personalized support for select property owners and managers.
+Eagle County is partnering with CORE to provide free, personalized support for select property owners and managers to meet these targets.
 The goal is to help buildings track energy use, improve efficiency, and meet both county and state compliance requirements.

 CORE Can Benchmark For You